Atrix256/FalcorPathTracer/readme.md

  * adjust focal length
  * adjust aperature size

-* make a tag (?) in github for the code that goes with this blog post
+* make a tag (?) in github for the code that goes with this blog post. understand how those work, but that's what you can put on your blog post i guess!
 * make sure it explains how to compile etc. Maybe have someone try it before you publish

 ## TODOs